oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 * Repository for your security assessment reports
 * Front-end user interface by using the hosted APEX

-1. To provision an Autonomous Database, navigate through the main hamburger menu to: *Oracle Database > Autonomous Database*
+1. To provision an Autonomous Database, navigate through the main hamburger menu to: *Oracle Database > Autonomous Database*.
 ![](./images/autonomous-database.png "Autonomous Database")

 2. Click Create Autonomous Database:
 ![](./images/ADB2.png "Create Autonomous Database ")

 3. Fill the parameters as follows:
     *   Compartment: USE_Workshop
     *	Display Name: SecAssessments
     *	Database Name: SecAssessments
     *	Workload type: ATP
     *	Deployment type: Shared Infrastructure
     *	Configure the database: <Leave it as default>
     *	Administrator password: <your password>
     *	Network access: Secure access from everywhere
     *	License type: Bring Your Own License (BYOL)

 and click Create Autonomous Database.
 Then wait until the database status is set to green and ACTIVE.
 ![](./images/ADB3.png " ")